 The new engine used dry-sump lubrication, dual overhead camshafts, and a Lucas OPUS ignition system.
 A bore and stroke of 87 mm and 70 mm resulted in engine displacement of 4994 ccs and a compression ratio of 10.4:1.

-The first XJ13 engine was tested in July 1964 using a five-speed manual ZF 5DS-25 transaxle.
+The first engine was tested in July 1964 using a five-speed manual ZF 5DS-25 transaxle.
 A chain-driven camshaft was used in the first few engines until engineers switched over to gear-driven cams in later versions.
 According to company records, seven prototype motors were eventually built.

 Body and Design

-The XJ13 stood a remarkable 39 inches (one meter) high and had a quite respectable low drag coefficient of 0.29, which compared favorably with race cars at the time offered by Ford and Ferrari.
+The vehicle stood a remarkable 39 inches (one meter) high and had a quite respectable low drag coefficient of 0.29, which compared favorably with race cars at the time offered by Ford and Ferrari.

-A large oval intake was at the front of the car designed to feed air directly into the car’s oversize radiator.
+A large oval intake was at the front of the vehicle designed to feed air directly into the car’s oversize radiator.
 The front lid featured a NACA duct and separate banks of four cooling louvers.